kitamura-felipe/RSNASpotlight2021/README.md

 ![Screenshot](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/images/experiment5.png)

 In this experiment we are also training a multiclass model, which means the algorithm will predict only 1 of 5 classes (normal, intraventricular, subdural, intraparenchymal, subdural).
 But now we have not limited the number of images per class, which leads to a huge class imbalance.
-Althoug accuracy has risen, the confusion matrix shows the high accuracy is biased because of the overwhelming number of normal cases.
+Although accuracy has risen, the confusion matrix shows the high accuracy is biased because of the overwhelming number of normal cases.
 The model is predicting almost everything as normal.